Back to School Sale: $100 OFF Sitewide Shop now

 II.
 Shaving phase

-However, if you cringe at the sight of sharp objects such as razors or electric trimmers, as an alternative, you can opt for the Ulike laser hair removal device which eliminates chances of getting a cut or burn and gives you a quick and nearly painless shaving experience all under 7 minutes.
-The glide mode is totally automatic and thumb-free and you would notice a massive desirable result in just 3 weeks.
+However, if you cringe at the sight of sharp objects such as razors or electric trimmers, as an alternative, you can opt for the Ulike laser hair removal device, which eliminates the chances of getting a cut or burn and gives you a quick and nearly painless shaving experience in under few minutes.
+The glide mode is totally automatic and thumb-free, and you will notice a massive desirable result in just 2 weeks.
 In addition, you enjoy free shipping and a $100 discount when you buy 2 of these products.
-Ulike device sells at $379 which may appear pricey but it’s worth it considering its benefits.
+The Ulike device sells for $399, which may appear pricey, but it’s worth it considering its benefits.
 So, it’s a win-win.

 III.
 Post-shaving (treatment) phase

-After shaving, there are chances that your skin may feel dry especially if your skin is very sensitive.
+After shaving, your skin may feel dry, especially if it is very sensitive.
 In this case, you may want to incorporate using a moisturizer suited for your skin type.
 If you are unsure about your type of skin, ensure you check in with your dermatologist or skincare expert to know which moisturizer would be best for you.

-Finally, for you who have had to deal with different skin irritation as a result of shaving your face wrongly, and are perplexed about what to do or how to reverse it, this next section is dedicated to you;
+Finally, for you who have had to deal with different skin irritations as a result of shaving your face wrongly and are perplexed about what to do or how to reverse it, this next section is dedicated to you;

 How to soothe after-shave facial-skin irritation